hughdavenport/wedding.davenport.net.nz/README.md

 ### Gifts

 We have a registry at Briscoes [which you can find here](https://www.briscoes.co.nz/default.aspx?Z=giftregistry&action=view&id=ADA2EF07-F2A0-4B35-8640-968F933CC81B&order=0).
 If you would like to help cover expenses for the wedding or the honeymoon it would be greatly appreciated.
-Payments can be put into our bank account at 06-0582-0206956-02.
+Payments can be put into our bank account:
+Bank: ANZ
+Account number: 06-0582-0206956-02

 ### BBQ